LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ![Python output](figures/7-3-3-9.png)

-There is nothing obvious about this image at first glance, but if we zoom in on the Taichung city area, we can see that the appearance of the heatmap has changed a lot, showing completely different results at different scales.
+The initial view of the heatmap might not reveal much detail, especially when looking at a larger area.
+However, if you zoom in on a specific region, like Taichung city, you'll notice a significant change in the heatmap's appearance.
+This zoomed-in view can reveal more nuanced patterns and concentrations, showing how the heatmap provides different insights at various scales.

+This characteristic of heatmaps is particularly useful as it allows for both a broad overview when zoomed out and a detailed analysis when zoomed in.
+In the context of Taichung city, zooming in can help you better understand the distribution and intensity of O3 concentrations in more localized areas, offering a clearer picture of air quality in different parts of the city.

 ![Python output](figures/7-3-3-10.png)

 ![Python output](figures/7-3-3-11.png)

-The above example is actually an example of misuse of the heatmap, because the O3 concentration data reflects the local O3 concentration.
-Due to the change of the map scale, its values cannot be directly accumulated or distributed to adjacent areas.
-Therefore, the O3 concentration data used in the example is not suitable for heatmap representation and should be plotted using the geographic interpolation method described in Chapter 5.
+The previous example with the O3 concentration data actually illustrates a common pitfall in using heatmaps: not all types of data are suitable for this kind of representation.
+The O3 data reflects specific, local concentrations of ozone.
+These values don't necessarily accumulate or disperse to adjacent areas, especially when the map scale changes.
+Therefore, using O3 concentration data for a heatmap can be misleading.
+Instead, a geographic interpolation method, as described in Chapter 5, would be more appropriate for this type of data.

-To show the real effect of the heatmap, we use the location data of the seismic stations instead and add a field num with a default value of 10.
-Then we use the code below to generate a heatmap of the status of Taiwan Seismic Monitoring Stations.
+To demonstrate an appropriate use of heatmaps, let's consider the location data of seismic monitoring stations.
+We'll add a field named `num`, assigning it a default value of 10.
+This data is more suitable for a heatmap because it represents discrete, quantifiable events (in this case, the presence of seismic stations) that can be aggregated over an area.
+Here's the code we'll use to create a heatmap that accurately represents the distribution of Taiwan's Seismic Monitoring Stations.
+This will give a clearer and more accurate depiction of seismic monitoring coverage across different regions.

 ```python
 df_quake['num'] = 10